aayush-makwana/git-basics/README.md

 # git-basics
-This Repository is created to learn various basics of git and GitHub!
+This Repository is created to learn various basics of GIT and GitHub!